 As your drawing develops, make sure you consider whether the character will have straight hair, curly hair, bangs, etc., and draw your lines accordingly.

 Drawing your lines early on will allow you to see the hairstyle more clearly.
 I’ve tried to include a variety of hairstyles for you to practice, such as straight hair, curly hair, and even braids.

 Girl Hair Drawing Ideas and References

-Check out these 22 women’s hair drawing ideas and references for inspiration drawing hair.
+Check out these 22 women’s hair drawing ideas and references for inspiration for drawing hair.

 This is one of my favorite hair sketches.
 This girl has a really cute side braid.
 If you want to practice drawing braids, this is a great picture to use as a reference.

-This pictures shows how a floral wreath would look from behind.
-I like how the hair naturally flows down to a point at the mid back area.
+This picture shows how a floral wreath would look from behind.
+I like how the hair naturally flows down to a point at the mid-back area.

-Here’s another braid references, but this is a long braid that goes straight down the back.
-Notice how the hair is tied at the end with a natural hang past the tie off area.
+Here’s another braid reference, but this is a long braid that goes straight down the back.
+Notice how the hair is tied at the end with a natural hang past the tie-off area.

 This drawing is of a woman with straight medium length hair.
 This reference is great for anyone who wants to quickly practice drawing hair.